gino0631/nextcloud-metadata/README.md

 <br><kbd><img src="screenshots/jpg-metadata.png?raw=true"></kbd>

+## Localization
+The plugin makes use of [Transifex](https://www.transifex.com/), so you can contribute [here](https://www.transifex.com/nextcloud/nextcloud/metadata/).

 ## Requirements
 * PHP 7.1 or later (tested successfully with 7.1 and 7.3; problems with EXIF exist in 7.2; other versions may or may not work)
 * EXIF support for PHP (if `php --ri exif` returns `Extension 'exif' not present`, you might need to install an appropriate package for your system, e.g. by running `pkg install php71-exif` on FreeBSD/NAS4Free)